Need cheap over 60s insurance? Just click on a link below!

 It's less intimidating

 Travelling with someone is less intimidating than doing it alone.
 At the other faraway side, walking into a foreign bar, restaurant or hotel with a crowd feels good.
 You've got allies if something goes wrong, and there's always the one who knows where everything is, what time breakfast is served, and has the manager on speed dial.
 Hopefully, you enjoy the inevitable battling egos?

-There's different reasons people travel on their own; sometimes there's no choice, other times it's by choice.
+There are different reasons why people travel on their own; sometimes there's no choice, other times it's by choice.
 Once upon a time people raised a brow to solo travellers, especially women.
 Times have changed, we can all travel alone to most places without looking out of place, and there are more single women travellers than men.
 But if you're used to doing things as part of a group or a couple, going away on your own might not appeal to you, brings you out in a cold sweat.
 That's a shame because you might be missing out on the adventure of a lifetime.
 Here's why:

 Dine where you like